MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-support-web-fallback.md

 When you initialize the Android SDK, you specify the challenge types your mobile application supports, such as *oob* and *password*.

-If your client app can't support a challenge type that Microsoft Entra requires, Microsoft Entra indicates that it requires capabilities that the client can't provide.For example, you initialize the SDK with just *oob* challenge type, but in the Microsoft Entra admin center you configure the app with an email with password user flow.
+If your client app can't support a challenge type that Microsoft Entra requires, Microsoft Entra indicates that it requires capabilities that the client can't provide.
+For example, you initialize the SDK with just *oob* challenge type, but in the Microsoft Entra admin center you configure the app with an email with password user flow.

 In this case, the utility method `isBrowserRequired()` returns true.